RayAndrade/TheRayCode/Java/Factory/F1/script.md

 Say you want to create a *factory* of multiple multiple classes.
 If they have same *interface* then we can create a fatory that can istanciate each of those classes.
-In our example we have 3 types of OSes: Android, IOS and Windows. these are 3 classes and we will place under one interface we call **OS**.
+In our example we have 3 types of OSes: *Android*, *IOS* and *Windows*.
+These are 3 classes and we will place under one interface that we call **OS**.

 Our goal is to hide the logic of creating such objects from the user.

-Let's start with creating a static main method in a class we call **FactoryMain**
+Let's start with creating a static main method in a class we call **Demo**
 ```java
 public static void main(String[] args) { }
 ```
-Let's create a package we call **phone**, in this paclage  we create an interface we call **OS**.
+Let's create a package we call **systems**, in this paclage  we create an interface we call **OS**.
 Here is the method we will requireof each OS by with this interface:
 ```java
 void spec();